-Whether you want to sell or upgrade your current house, renovations can surely boost the value.
+Whether you want to sell or upgrade your current house, certain renovations add value.
 However, not all renovations are equal.
 You need to weigh the renovation cost and the value it adds to your property to achieve the greatest benefits without going broke.

 When renovating a house, you need to work from fixing to adding.
 Your priority should be fixing broken things or just getting rid of things that don’t provide any value.
 When that box is checked, you can spend those extra bucks splurging on features you have always wanted in your house.